ilanschnell/bitarray/README.md

 `huffman_code(dict, /, endian=None)` -> dict

-Given a frequency map, a dictionary mapping symbols to thier frequency, calculate the Huffman code, i.e. a dict mapping those symbols to bitarrays (with given endianness).
+Given a frequency map, a dictionary mapping symbols to their frequency, calculate the Huffman code, i.e. a dict mapping those symbols to bitarrays (with given endianness).
 Note that the symbols may be any hashable object (including `None`).